-This course is one of the most important courses of mechanical engineering as it enables the students to predict the behavior of an object upon the application of force.
+This course is one of the most important courses of mechanical engineering as it enables the students to predict the behaviour of an object upon the application of force.

 In the beginning chapters, objects subjected to axial loading are studied.
-Main purpose is to study stresses and strains in these objects.
-In order to get the basic understanding, normal and shearing stresses are calculated.
-Deformation of objects when subjected to force is also studied.
+The main purpose is to study stresses and strains in these objects.
+In order to get a basic understanding, normal and shearing stresses are calculated.
+Deformation of objects, when subjected to force, is also studied.
 This course also includes the analysis of elastic and plastic deformation of objects when subjected to any form of force.
 Afterwards, in order to develop understanding about complex problems; stresses on oblique planes are also calculated.

-Elastic and Plastic behavior in stress- strain diagrams of Hooke’s law are also studied.
-Behavior of an object when subjected to high temperature changes, the concept of Poisson’s ratio and shearing strain are also studied.
+Elastic and Plastic behaviour in stress-strain diagrams of Hooke’s law is also studied.
+The behaviour of an object when subjected to high-temperature changes, the concept of Poisson’s ratio and shearing strain are also studied.

 In final sections of this course, students learn the transformation of stress and strain on particular planes.
 In this section, techniques are analyzed to calculate principal stresses and maximum shear stresses.
 Generally, Mohr Circle is used to calculate principal stresses and maximum shearing stresses.
 Failure criterion for ductile and brittle materials and transformation of plane strain are also studied.

-This course provides the fundamental and basic understanding about all systems in which heat energy and work are being inter-converted to one another.
-It deals with the inter relationship between heat, temperature and work.
+This course provides the fundamental and basic understanding of all systems in which heat energy and work are being inter-converted to one another.
+It deals with the interrelationship between heat, temperature and work.
 Therefore, this subject is particularly important in the study of various types of engines.

 Different techniques to analyze thermodynamic systems are also explained in detail.

-In advanced sections of this course; vapor power system, gas power systems and refrigeration systems are studied to apply the above mentioned concepts.
-Basic and simplified working principle of the heat engines are studied in this course.
-Efficiency of these heat engines is studied in detail and methods to enhance efficiency of thermodynamic systems are also studied in detail.
+In advanced sections of this course; vapour power system, gas power systems and refrigeration systems are studied to apply the above-mentioned concepts.
+The basic and simplified working principle of the heat engines is studied in this course.
+The efficiency of these heat engines is studied in detail and methods to enhance the efficiency of thermodynamic systems are also studied in detail.

 This course enables students to design various machine components and then analyze the designed components using various tools.

-In the introductory chapters students learn basic concepts regarding load, stress, deflection and stiffness.
-While designing a component; static, dynamic and fatigue loading on a body are considered carefully.
-Afterwards students learn to design non permanent and permanent joints.
+In the introductory chapters, students learn basic concepts regarding load, stress, deflection and stiffness.
+While designing a component; static, dynamic and fatigue loading on a body is considered carefully.
+Afterwards, students learn to design non-permanent and permanent joints.
 Design of non-permanent joints includes the design of screws and fasteners.
 The design of permanent joints includes techniques like welding and bonding.
 Students also learn to design machine components like springs, bearings and gears.

-In second section of this course students learn to analyze a designed component to check for the authenticity and reliability of design.
+In the second section of this course, students learn to analyze a designed component to check for the authenticity and reliability of the design.
 Various kinematics techniques, force analysis, failure theories and stress analysis are used for this purpose.
 These techniques also enable students to design spur, helical, bevel and worm gears, various types of bearings, springs, belts and chains.

-This course also provides introduction to: experimental stress analysis techniques and finite element analysis.
+This course also provides an introduction to experimental stress analysis techniques and finite element analysis.